 Videre til indhold. |

-The laboratory employs 20 people, including 2 gyneacologists, 1 senior scientist, 2 laboratory technicians, 8 PhD students and 5 Master students.
+The laboratory employs 15 people, including 2 gyneacologists, 1 post doc, 1 laboratory technician, 5 PhD students and 4 Master students.

 Claus Yding Andersen ProfessorClaus Yding Andersen has worked with reproductive biology and assisted reproduction since the early 1980’ties and was part of the team that started in vitro fertilization as a treatment in Denmark.
 He is now heading the laboratory and holds a MSc degree from the Danish Technical University and a DMSc degree from Copenhagen University.
 He has published more than 200 scientific papers, gives many internationals presentations and is an often requested teacher.
 He currently serves on several editorial and scientific boards.
 His main scientific interests include ovarian endocrinology and physiology, fertility preservation, gonadal development and human embryonic stem cells.
 Clinically the laboratory undertakes cryopreservation of ovarian and testicular tissue for fertility preservation from patients at risk of becoming infertile due to the treatment of a severe disease.
 In Denmark this service has been centralised to our laboratory, which is the only laboratory performing these procedures.

 Marjo Westerdahl Bioanalyst